enkidevs/curriculum/data-analysis-with-python/core/intro-jupyter-lab/starting-jupyter-lab.md

 [jupyter-lab-first-start](https://img.enkipro.com/ac3ba36012122827477887b580257f4d.png)

+> You may have to copy the file path only the first time.
+Every next time you open jupyter lab with the `jupyter-lab` command, jupyter will open in your default browser.

-On the left-hand side, you will have some files, you can ignore these for now and look at the right-hand side instead.
+On the left-hand side, you will have some files.
+You can ignore these for now and look at the right-hand side instead.

-On the right-hand side, you will have a Launcher.
+On the right-hand side, you will have the launcher.

-The Launcher has these three sections:
+The launcher has three sections:
 - Notebook
 - Console
 - Other